Roasted Bone-In Turkey Breast

 A lot of anxiety seems to swirl around the task of cooking a turkey.
-Consider the fact that Butterball, one of the more well known brands, has an entire hotline devoted to turkey.
+Consider the fact that an entire hotline is devoted to turkey.
 The fact that it’s called “The Turkey Talkline” speaks volumes about the seriousness of the matter.
 But here’s the thing: a turkey is really just a great big chicken.
 So if you’ve ever cooked a chicken, you’ll be capable of doing a turkey as well.
 That said, you can make it one notch easier for yourself by skipping the whole bird altogether and just do a roasted bone-in turkey breast.

 Why a Roasted Bone-In Turkey Breast?

 Even though I’m a girl who appreciates a turkey leg or thigh, there are some serious upsides to cooking the breast alone.
 First off, if you don’t have a crowd big enough to take down a whole bird, the breast is a good bet.
 Also, when you cook a whole turkey, the legs need to cook longer than the breast, which is why overcooked turkey seems to be the Thanksgiving norm.
 If you stick just with the breast, you avoid that conundrum altogether.
 My personal preference is a bone-in versus a boneless breast, since that bone imparts flavor and leaves you something with which to make turkey broth the next day.

 If you have the time, I recommend you dry brine your turkey before cooking it.
 That basically means generously salting the whole thing and leaving it exposed in the fridge for one to three days before it goes into the oven.
 The salt flavors and tenderizes the meat and refrigeration dries out the skin, making it extra crispy when roasted.